 The Greater Kentucky and Southern Indiana Chapter of the Alzheimer’s Association provides service and education to 125 counties across greater Kentucky and southern Indiana.
-Over 5 million Americans have the disease and more than 80,000 of them reside in our service territory.
-The services provided to those affected by Alzheimer’s, their families and caregivers include a 24 hour helpline; support groups; educational programs designed for caregivers, professionals and the general community as well as support groups and a 24/7 Helpline.
+Over 5 million Americans are living with the disease and more than 80,000 of them reside in our service territory.
+Services provided include education programs for persons with dementia, caregivers, professionals and the general community as well as support groups and a 24/7 Helpline.
 Further, the Chapter actively advocates at the state and national level of government for research and support services on behalf of the people of Kentucky who suffer from Alzheimer's disease.

 The Greater Kentucky/Southern Indiana Chapter is a tax-exempt, 501(c)(3) nonprofit, donor-supported organization.
 Programs and services are made possible through contributions from individuals, corporations and foundations.
 The chapter uses 76% of funds raised for programs, services and research efforts.
 For more information, please click here.

 Board of Directors